grails/grails-views/README.md

     compile "org.grails.plugins:grails-views-markup:1.0.0-SNAPSHOT"

+To enable Gradle compilation of Markup views for production environment add the following to the `buildscript` `dependencies` block:

+    buildscript {
+        ...
+        dependencies {
+            ...
+            classpath "org.grails.plugins:grails-views-gradle:1.0.0-SNAPSHOT"
+        }
+    }

+Then apply the `org.grails.plugins.grails-markup-views` Gradle plugin after any Grails core gradle plugins:

+    ...
+    apply plugin: "org.grails.grails-web"
+    apply plugin: "org.grails.plugins.grails-markup-views"

+This will add a `compileGmlViews` task to Gradle that will be executed when a WAR or JAR is built.

 ### Usage

 Markup views go in the `grails-app/views` directory using the file extension `gml`.
 They are regular Groovy scripts and can be opened in the Groovy editor of your IDE.